andyatkinson/blog/_posts/2010-08-23-tools-for-software-projects.md

 #### Project tasks and due dates

-For project information that doesn’t fit into a bug report or feature request, a project management tool may be better.
+For project information that doesn't fit into a bug report or feature request, a project management tool may be better.
 This is also useful to collaborate with non-programmer team members.

  * [Basecamp](http://basecamphq.com/): simple project management.
 First project is free.
 A private google group also works and gives you 100MB upload space.
 Both can be used to read and send emails to project members.
  * [PBWorks](http://pbworks.com/) is a more advanced wiki I've used in the past.
 We found GitHub wikis to be "good enough" but use other tools for issue tracking.